dmaynard/pickover-attractor/README.md

 - Build with `cargo build --release` and distribute the binary

 ### Web
-- Run `./build_wasm.sh` to generate the `pkg/` directory
+- Run `./build_macroquad_wasm.sh` to generate the WASM file
-- Deploy the contents of `pkg/` to any static hosting service (GitHub Pages, Netlify, Vercel, etc.)
+- Deploy `index.html` and `pickover-attractor.wasm` to any static hosting service (GitHub Pages, Netlify, Vercel, etc.)

 ## License